How to Start an LLC in North Dakota? (Step by Step Guide)

 If you find a name that is not already taken, you can reserve it for up to 60 days by filing a Name Availability Request Form.

-Step 2: Appoint a Registered Agent
+3. Select a Registered Agent (Mandatory)

 In order to form an LLC in North Dakota, you must appoint a registered agent.
 An LLC registered agent is an individual or business entity that will act as the official representative of your business in legal matters.